Flotomate/product_docs/source/project-management/project-details-view.rst

   a.
 Section A allows a technician to edit the :ref:`name and description of the project <Edit Name and Description of a Project>`.

   b.
-Section B is where a technician edits the details of the project. :ref:`Learn how to edit the details of the project`.
+Section B is where a technician edits the details of the project. :ref:`Learn how to edit the details of the project <Modify Project Details>`.

   c.
 Section C houses six functions that helps a technician/project owner to manage the entire project.